clvrmktg/clvr/content/insights/your-website-not-about-you/index.md

 ## The Local Angle

 In The Bahamas, word of mouth still matters, but the first impression often happens online.
-A tourist searching “glass storefront Nassau" or a homeowner Googling “impact windows near me" isn't looking for a company biography.
+A tourist searching "glass storefront Nassau" or a homeowner Googling "impact windows near me" isn't looking for a company biography.
 They want reassurance: quick answers, visible expertise, and an easy way to reach you.

 If your website talks only about you—and not what they came to find—you hand those leads to your competitors.